rebelsky/sams-assorted-musings-reflections/csc151-new-instructor.md

 [11] Or perhaps you may be stuck teaching with Sam.
 Certainly, the colleague for whom I originally wrote this piece will be teaching with me.
 I assume others will also end up in that position.

 [12] Or "those are issues of which you should be aware".

+[14] Perhaps not.
+Read that musing for details.